 This technique relies on a 500ºF oven.
 This may seem abnormally high but it’s key for crisping the potatoes while keeping their interiors soft.
 Be sure to give your oven at least 15 minutes to fully heat up.
 (I’ve tried this technique at 450ºF and it did not work as well).

-Peel the potatoes and place in a large bowl.
-Add oil, salt, pepper, and chopped fresh rosemary (or thyme).
+Peel the potatoes, cut them into thick medallions, and place in a large bowl.
+Add oil, salt, pepper, and chopped fresh rosemary.
 Toss to coat.

-When the bottoms are sufficiently browned, flip the potatoes.
-(A fish spatula or small offset spatula is the best tool for this job.)
-If they feel stuck and are reluctant to flip, return to the oven and try again in a few minutes; they will release when they’re ready.
-Then continue roasting to brown the other side for about 10 more minutes.
+Then, using a fish spatula or small offset spatula, carefully flip the potatoes.
+If they feel stuck and are reluctant to flip, return them to the oven, and try again in a few minutes; they will release when they’re ready.
+Then continue roasting to brown the other side.

-Carefully pour broth into the baking sheet and scatter garlic cloves around the potatoes.
-Continue roasting until all the liquid is absorbed.
+Pour the broth into the baking sheet and scatter the garlic cloves around the potatoes.
+Continue roasting until most of the liquid is absorbed.

 Frequently Asked Questions

 I know 1/4 cup of oil seems like a lot, but don’t worry – most of it stays behind in the baking sheet.
-Don’t skimp on the oil – otherwise your potatoes may stick and not get sufficiently brown.
+Don’t skimp on the oil – otherwise your potatoes may stick to the pan and not get sufficiently brown.

-These roasted brunch potatoes lose all their luster after refrigeration.
-But, you can make them a few hours ahead and keep them warm in a low temperature oven before serving.
-(If you want to get a head start on cooking, peel and slice the potatoes, and keep them in a bowl of water in the fridge for up to 12 hours.
+“Melting potatoes” lose most of their luster after refrigeration.
+But if you absolutely must make them ahead of time, microwave them thoroughly right before serving, which will revive some of the potatoes’ tender interior texture.
+(If you want to get a head start on cooking: peel and slice the potatoes, and keep them in a bowl of water in the fridge for up to 12 hours.
 When ready to cook, drain, pat dry, and proceed with the recipe.)

 - Chickpea Flour “Frittata”